libmapper/libmapper/doc/tutorials/tutorial_c.md

 If you take a look at the API documentation, there is a section called "modules".
 This is divided into the following sections:

+* Network
+* Devices
 * Signals
-* Devices
-* Admins
-* Device database
-* Signal database
+* Maps
-* Connections database
+* Slots
-* Monitors
+* Db

 For this tutorial, the only sections to pay attention to are Devices and Signals.
-Admins is reserved for providing custom networking configurations, but in general you don't need to worry about it.
+Network is reserved for providing custom networking configurations, but in general you don't need to worry about it.

-Monitor and the various database modules are used to keep track of what devices, signals and connections are on the network.
-Devices do not need to worry about this.
+The database module is used to keep track of what devices, signals and maps are on the network.
 It is used mainly for creating user interfaces for mapping design and will also not be covered here.

 Functions and types from each module are prefixed with `mapper_<module>_`, in order to avoid namespace clashing.
-However, since this is a bit verbose, it is shortened to `mdev_` and `msig_` for device and signal functions respectively.

 Devices
 =======